 - Overcooked food

-A folate deficiency leads to the typical symptoms of anemia.
-Atrophy of the mucosa in the area of the larynx (dysphagia) or the gastrointestinal tract (meteorism, diarrhea) are signs for a vitamin B 12-deficiency-anemia, as well as a folate deficiency.
-However, the folate acid does not play a role in the metabolism of the lipids and, therefore, does not cause neuropathies.
+Folate deficiency leads to typical symptoms of anemia.
+Mucosal atrophy in the larynx (dysphagia) or the gastrointestinal tract (meteorism, diarrhea) are pathognomonic for vitamin B12 deficiency anemia, as well as folate deficiency.
+However, the folic acid does not play a role in lipid metabolism and, therefore, does not trigger neuropathy.

-Therefore, it is important to measure the level of vitamin B 12 to exclude an additional vitamin B 12-deficiency-anemia.
-Furthermore, the level of folate acid can be determined.
-This, however, only has little meaning as it can be influenced very easily.
-Just one meal with folate acid can bring the level of folate acid back to normal.
-A more reliable parameter is the concentration of folate acid in the erythrocytes.
+Because blood parameters and findings of bone marrow also reflect vitamin B12 deficiency (macrocytosis, hyperchromasia), further testing and analysis of other factors are important to distinguish between the two types of megaloblastic anemia.
+Therefore, it is important to measure the levels of vitamin B12 to exclude vitamin B12 deficiency anemia.
+Furthermore, the folate level can be determined, which is not clinically meaningful, because it can be influenced very easily.
+A single meal enriched with folate can restore the levels to normal.
+A more reliable parameter is the concentration of folate in the erythrocytes.

-Normally, treatment of the actual disease (alcohol abuse, anorexia nervosa, etc.) is enough.
-However, depending on the severity of the disease, this is not always easy and, therefore, difficult to implement.
-In such cases, it is important that the dose for substitution is high.
-To eliminate the causes and for prophylactic reasons, a daily intake of 5 mg of folate acid is recommended to be applied orally.
+Normally, the treatment of disease based on the etiological factors such as alcohol abuse and anorexia nervosa, is enough.
+However, depending on the severity of the disease, it is not always easy and, therefore, difficult to implement.
+In such cases, it is important to increase the dose of supplementation.
+A daily oral intake of 5 mg of folic acid is recommended for prophylaxis.

-Failure to thrive in children, developmental delay, and refractory to B12 + folate treatment.
-No hyperammonemia (vs. ornithine transcarbamylase deficiency → ↑ orotic acid with hyperammonemia.
+Clinical manifestations include failure to thrive in children, developmental delay and resistance to treatment with B12 plus folate.
+No hyperammonemia is observed compared with ornithine transcarbamylase deficiency in which orotic acid is elevated with hyperammonemia.

-Rapid-anemia within first year due to intrinsic erythroid progenitor cells, ↑ HbF (↓ total Hb) short stature, craniofacial anomalies, upper extremity malformations (triphalangeal).
+Diamond-Blackfan anemia is characterized by rapid anemia within the first year due to intrinsic erythroid progenitor cells, increased HbF (and decreased total Hb), short stature, craniofacial anomalies, and upper extremity malformations (triphalangeal).